longhibeck/car-charging-reservation-system/docs/system-behavior.md

 - The Charging Point is removed from the system.
 - The Facility Admin receives a Charging Point removal confirmation.

+## Use Case Narrative: View All Charging Points

+### Use Case Name

+View All Charging Points

+### Primary Actor

+Facility Admin

+### Secondary Actors

+- Auth API

+### Goal

+The Facility Admin successfully views a list of all Charging Points in the system.

+### Preconditions

+- The Facility Admin is authenticated through the Auth API.

+### Main Success Scenario

+1. The Facility Admin requests to view all Charging Points.
+2. The system displays a list of all registered Charging Points with basic information.

+### Extensions (Alternative Flows)

+- 2a.
+No Charging Points available:
+  - The system notifies the user that no Charging Points are registered.

+### Postconditions

+- A list of all Charging Points is displayed to the Facility Admin.

 ## Use Case Narrative: View Charging Point Details

 ### Use Case Name